 - Achieve a mark of 50% or more from all sections combined

-- Obtain a minimum mark of 40% in each component worth ≥ 30% of the module as a whole.
+- Obtain a minimum mark of 40% in both the Coursework and the Individual/Group Project.

 Reading list available via the UCL Library catalogue.